-- (1) The Minister may, on the recommendation of the Council and by notice in the Gazette- - (a) designate any profession as a social service profession for purposes of this Act; - (b) define or amend the scope of any social service profession. - (2) Before acting under subsection (1), the Minister must - (a) by notice in the Gazette and in at least two newspapers published and circulating nationally -
+- (1) The Minister may, on the recommendation of the Council and by notice in the Gazette- - (a) designate any social service profession for purposes of this Act; - (b) define or amend the scope of any social service profession.

-- (i) inform affected persons of his or her intention so to act; - (ii) invite affected persons to submit written representations on the matter within a period of not less than twenty-one days; - (b) consider any written representations submitted.
+- 2) Before acting under subsection (1), the Minister must - (a) by notice in the Gazette and in at least two newspapers published and circulating nationally - (i) inform affected persons of his or her intention so to act; - (ii) invite affected persons to submit written representations on the matter within a period of not less than twenty-one days; - (b) consider any written representations submitted.

-23. Establishment of social service professional boards
+23. Establishment of professional boards

-- (1) The Minister may, on the recommendation of the Council and by notice in the Gazette, establish a social service professional board for a social service profession or for two or more social service professions. - (2) The Minister may, on the recommendation of the Council, make regulations relating to the constitution, functions, powers, functioning and term of office of members of a social service professional board. - (3) The regulations contemplated in subsection (2) must specify - (a) in respect of the composition of a social service professional board, that - - the majority of the members of the social service professional board must be elected by members of the social service profession or professions concerned; - (ii) two persons representing the community be represented on the social service professional board; - (iii) education and training institutions must be represented on the social service professional board; - (iv) the department of social development must be represented on the social service professional board; - (b) the procedure to be followed for the election and appointment of the members of a social service professional board;
+- The Minister may, on the recommendation of the Council and by notice in the Gazette, establish a professional board for a social service profession or for two or more social service professions. - (2) The Minister may, on the recommendation of the Council, make regulations relating to the constitution, functions, powers, functioning and term of office of members of a professional board. - (3) The regulations contemplated in subsection (2) must specify - (a) in respect of the composition of a professional board, that - - the majority of the members of the professional board must be elected by members of the profession or professions concerned; - (ii) persons representing the community must comprise not less than twenty per cent of the members of the professional board; - (iii) education and training institutions must be represented on the professional board; - (iv) the department of social development must be represented on the professional board;